symopsio/sym-okta-quickstart/README.md

 ## End-User Experience

-End-users will interact with Sym workflows from Slack.
+End-users interact with Sym workflows from Slack.
 Slack connects to the Sym platform, which executes Flows that use the Sym Integrations we wire together in this repo.

 ![End-User Workflow](docs/SymEndUserWorkflow.jpg)